 If you are looking for schools in Luxembourg, it is important to decide which model to choose.
-Read more about international schools in Luxembourg and education options.
+Read more about international schools in Luxembourg and the options available for families.

 Method schools in Luxembourg

-There are many Montessori schools and a Steiner-Waldorf school in Luxembourg.
+There are many Montessori schools in addition to a Steiner-Waldorf school in Luxembourg.
 While these are independent method schools, they remain under the supervision of Luxembourg regions and eduational laws.

 Waldorf School of Luxembourg

 The Waldorf School of Luxembourg in Limpertsberg gives education classes starting at four years old and reaching to 18 years old.
-Similar to that of Luxembourg’s fundamental and secondary schools, the teacher’s language in preschool begins students with Luxembourgish.
-At primary school German is the instruction language, with English and French also introduced early with lessons.
+Similar to that of Luxembourg’s fundamental and secondary schools, the teacher’s language in preschool also starts students with Luxembourgish.
+At primary school, German is the instruction language, with English and French also introduced early with lessons.
 After primary school, eventually French becomes the main language in secondary school.
-Waldorf’s educational values centre around an individualistic approach both non-competitive and humanitarian in a liberal form.
-In addition, its curriculum hones in on achieving high marks with the international baccalaureate (IB) programme.
+Waldorf’s educational values center around an individualistic approach both non-competitive and humanitarian in a liberal form.
+In addition, its curriculum hones in on achieving high marks with the international baccalaureate (IB) program.

-Montessori education is emphasises independence and freedom within limits, and attention to a child’s natural mental growth.
-The school is practised in around 20,000 schools worldwide, although more commonly in Central Europe, and serving children from birth to 18 years old.
+Montessori education emphasizes independence and freedom within limits, as well as attention to a child’s natural mental growth.
+The school is practiced in around 20,000 schools worldwide, although more commonly in Central Europe, and serving children from birth to 18 years old.
 The main drive is offering a stimulating environment which will help the child develop a foundation for creative learning.
-The Montessori classroom aims at encompassing a children’s independence and sense of personal enablement, moving freely and choosing ideas and topics that captures their interest.
+The Montessori classroom aims at encompassing a child’s independence and sense of personal enablement, moving freely, in addition to choosing ideas and topics that capture their interest.

 Should you choose an international school?

 Both local and international school systems in Luxembourg offer excellent facilities and educational opportunities for students.